imWiki/custom_flask_api/README.md

 *Note: I've deleted already uploaded imgur images as part of this testing from my profile, as the service directly uploads images to my user profile.*

----

-## Clone a repository

-Use these steps to clone from SourceTree, our client for using the repository command-line free.
-Cloning allows you to work on your files locally.
-If you don't yet have SourceTree, [download and install first](https://www.sourcetreeapp.com/).
-If you prefer to clone from the command line, see [Clone a repository](https://confluence.atlassian.com/x/4whODQ).

-1. You'll see the clone button under the **Source** heading.
-Click that button.
-2. Now click **Check out in SourceTree**.
-You may need to create a SourceTree account or log in.
-3. When you see the **Clone New** dialog in SourceTree, update the destination path and name if you'd like to and then click **Clone**.
-4. Open the directory you just created to view repository files.